minyu007/aboutme/README.md

 and completed the first angularjs1.x project (responsive web site which named HK IPRO),

-In 2016, we architected and developed the first ReactJS project fro Japan FAQ project.
+In 2016, we architected and developed the first ReactJS project for Japan FAQ project.

 Recently I did more than 10 Node/Python/Javascript full stack projects for DaLian FIL reasrch team.

 for instance:
-propertyguru help singapore reasrch to analysis property trend.
+- propertyguru help singapore reasrch to analysis property trend.
-Australia Childcare project for HK reasrch to analysis 1 to 2 KM radius around brand G8 childcare centres
+- Australia Childcare project for HK reasrch to analysis 1 to 2 KM radius around brand G8 childcare centres

 ## Technology stack